H. L. Mackenzie: Other missionary endeavors

 Mackenzie would periodically serve the Presbyterian Church of England in a non-medical capacity in regions outside his designated mission location of Shantou.

-On May 10, 1871, Mackenzie was invited to speak at “a meeting in support of the Foreign missions of the Free Church of Scotland, and of the Presbyterian Church of England.”
+On 10 May 1871, Mackenzie was invited to speak at "a meeting in support of the Foreign missions of the Free Church of Scotland, and of the Presbyterian Church of England."
 The event was held in Exeter Hall, Strand, London and featured numerous other missionaries from regions such as Bombay and Amoy.
 Sir D. F. MacLeod, the former Lieutenant Governor of Punjab in British India, presided over the meeting.

 Mackenzie was chosen to represent England at the Second General Counsel of the Presbyterian Alliance, which was held in Philadelphia.
-The Counsel lasted from September 23 to October 3, 1880, and welcomed any church organized on Presbyterian principles, featuring delegates from a variety of nations across the world, such as Australia and India.
+The Counsel lasted from 23 September to 3 October 1880, and welcomed any church organized on Presbyterian principles, featuring delegates from a variety of nations across the world, such as Australia and India.